itsaphel/modelcontextprotocol-rust-sdk/examples/server_tool_macros/README.md

 ## Stateless server

-Run with: `cargo run -p mcp-server-macros-examples --example stateless-server`
+Run with: `cargo run -p mcp-server-macros-examples --example calculator-server`

 Test by sending messages like: